magidoc-org/magidoc/README.md

 - 🏁 **Simple**: Build your first website in a few minutes.
 - ✏️ **Customizable**: Use pre-defined customizations or pick a template and make it your own.
-- 🔎 **Searchability**: Powerful fuzzy search through the documentation & native SEO support
+- 🔎 **Searchability**: Native fuzzy search through the documentation.
 - 🔥 **Live hot-reload**: Preview your documentation website while you develop.
 - 📝 **Advanced markdown support**: Markdown is supported everywhere, from custom pages to schema comments.